 Another reason why banking in Georgia has attracted international attention is due to CRS.
 Or rather, a lack thereof.
-Georgia is one of only 13 non-CRS countries left in the world that have not signed on to CRS.
+Georgia is one of a handful of non-CRS countries left in the world that have not signed on to CRS.

 This means that Georgian banks do not share information on their account holders with tax authorities in their home countries.
 This also means that Georgian banks rarely request proof of address or proof tax residency, which lightens the paperwork load for account openers.

 Now, if a lack of information sharing agreements is one of the reasons that you want to bank in Georgia, you should read our recent articles about banking secrecy and CRS.
 You can find them here and here.

 Information sharing is happening and it will eventually be everywhere.
 In fact, Georgia has already agreed to begin participating in the automatic exchange of information in 2023.
 We share more information in a recent AEOI article.
 So if this is why you’re opening an account, you should probably re-evaluate your banking priorities before applying.